WaqasSultani/AnomalyDetectionCVPR2018/README.md

 Here you can find Training/Testing Code for our anomaly Detection project which was published in Computer Vision and Pattern Recognition, CVPR 2018.

-The implementation is tested on following plateforms
+The implementation is tested using:

-Keras version 1.1.0.
+Keras version 1.1.0

 Theano 1.0.2